apache/pulsar/site2/docs/schema-manage.md

 * If a **consumer connects to a topic with a schema**.

-    * If topic don't have schema, no data or no local consumers and no local producers.
+    * If a topic does not have all of them (a schema/data/a local consumer and a local producer):

         * If `isAllowAutoUpdateSchema` = true, register the schema and connect.

-        * If `isAllowAutoUpdateSchema` = false, rejected.
+        * If `isAllowAutoUpdateSchema` sets to **false**, then the consumer is rejected to connect to a broker.

-    * If topic have schema, have data or have local consumers and have local producers., schema do compatibility check
+    * If a topic has one of them (a schema/data/a local consumer and a local producer), then the schema compatibility check is performed.

-        * If schema pass the compatibility check, the consumer is connected.
+        * If the schema passes the compatibility check, then the consumer is connected to the broker.

-        * If schema does not pass the compatibility, the consumer is rejected.
+        * If the schema does not pass the compatibility check, then the consumer is rejected to connect to the broker.

 ![AutoUpdate Consumer](assets/schema-autoupdate-consumer.png)